-Memorable ways to enjoy the beautiful Hawkesbury River include houseboat holidays, river cruises, kayaking and picnics as well as fishing and boating.
-You’ll find all these wonderful activities and much more in the Hawkesbury, as the river meanders past historic towns and magnificent national parks.
+There are many memorable ways to enjoy the beautiful Hawkesbury River, from houseboat holidays to river cruises, kayaking, fishing and boating.
+You’ll find all these activities and much more in the Hawkesbury, as the river meanders past historic towns and magnificent national parks.

 The river begins at the confluence of the Nepean and Grose rivers near Yarramundi, just west of Windsor, the third British colonial settlement in Australia.
 The waterway runs to its mouth at Broken Bay where it flows into the sea.
 Tidal influences reach as far as the upper Hawkesbury River.